 UK asylum backlog hits new record of 160,000

-The UK’s asylum backlog has topped 160,000 for the first time since current records began.
+The UK’s asylum backlog has topped 160,000 for the first time since current records began as Albanians became the most common nationality to make claims last year.

 A total of 160,919 asylum seekers were waiting for an initial decision on their claim at the end of December.